kathrinmzl/LoanGuard/README.md

 - **Input features:** All borrower demographic and financial attributes
 - **Model choice:** To be determined after experimentation.
 Candidate models include Logistic Regression, Random Forest, and Gradient Boosting.
 - **Success metrics (on both training and test sets):**
-  - Accuracy ≥ 0.80   (OPTIONAL)
-  - Recall ≥ 0.80 (to minimize false negatives — high-risk borrowers predicted as safe)
+  - Recall for default ≥ 0.75 – to minimize false negatives (high-risk borrowers predicted as safe)
-  - ROC-AUC ≥ 0.90   (OPTIONAL)
+  - F1 score ≥ 0.60 – ensures a balance between recall and precision
 - **Failure conditions:**
   - Strong degradation of performance on test data vs. train data → indicates overfitting.
   - Large imbalance between precision and recall → unreliable predictions.
 - **Output definition:**
   - Binary prediction (`0` = no default, `1` = default).
   - Probability of default (e.g., 0.76 = 76% chance of default) to guide credit risk decisions.
 - **Heuristics:** Traditionally, financial institutions rely on fixed credit scores or manual reviews to assess loan risk.
 The model should be used to prioritize risk review and support decision-making (not to fully automate rejections).
-Thresholds for action should be set in consultation with credit risk stakeholders to balance loss prevention and customer impact.
+Thresholds for action should be set in consultation with credit risk stakeholders to balance loss prevention and borrower impact.

 #### **Clustering Model — Borrower Segmentation (Optional)**